NewsAppsUMD/first-news-app-umd/docs/index.rst

         object_list = get_csv()
         return render_template(template, object_list=object_list)

-    @app.route('/<row_id>/')
+    @app.route('/<call_number>/')
-    def detail(row_id):
+    def detail(call_number):
         template = 'detail.html'
-        return render_template(template, row_id=row_id)
+        return render_template(template, call_number=call_number)

     if __name__ == '__main__':
         app.run(debug=True, use_reloader=True)

 .. note::

     Notice a key difference between the URL route for the index and the one we just added.
-This time, both the URL route and function accept an argument, named ``row_id``.
+This time, both the URL route and function accept an argument, named ``call_number``.
 Our goal is for the number passed into the URL to go into the function where it can be used to pull the record with the corresponding ``id`` from the CSV.
 Once we have our hands on it, we can pass it on to the template to render its unique page.

 Create a new file in your templates directory called ``detail.html`` for it to connect with.